Wednesday, April 20, 2011

 Dick Whitman.
 First name first.
 This one needs no explanation, just the background, but I really have to wonder whether Don's philandering (or, this season, general man whorishness) is motivated by a desire to connect in some way to his late mother.
 Whitman.
 This one's hard to explain, but I've come to think of his advertising genius as a kind of American poetry, sort of like this guy's.
 It's almost messianic, like he sees his role as the caretaker of the American psyche.
 Take, for instance, the first line in this important moment between Don and Peggy last season:

-don vt 1: to put on (an article of wear) 2: to envelop oneself in :ASSUME
+don vt 1: to put on (an article of wear) 2: to envelop oneself in :ASSUMEThe idea being, of course, that Don Draper -- the cipher, as he's called in the fourth season's first episode -- is a facade.

 draper n, chiefly Brit: a dealer in cloth and sometimes also in clothing and dry goods